VRamazing/Blog/_posts/2017-10-4-My-First-Pull-Request.md

 github.
 I signed up and the motivation for me initially was to get the t shirts as I never got one.
 This was something new to me.
 And there I went exploring again on how to submit a PR which until now was a daunting task for me.
 My first PR was to update a
 README file and I was like man this is so exciting and fun.
 I felt so good to finally start contributing.
-I was filled up with life again.In my excitement I thought why not learn Git PR process from both sides.Why not help others like me.
+I was filled up with life again.
+In my excitement I thought why not learn Git PR process from both sides.Why not help others like me.
 So I started igameproject and opened it to other open source enthusiasts and guess what, contributions pour like rain.
 It was an amazing feeling.
 I made 54 contribution in a day.
 My all time high and people still contribute to the repo.
 I felt like I was given a sip of ambrosia.The world of possibility was right in front of my eyes.
 I completed hacktoberfest by making 4 commits within 2 days.Currently going on 8.
 Without Richard Stallman